sdsykes/wordle-solver/README.md

 ## Speed

-The solver runs all 2315 possible puzzles in about 18.5s on my MacBook Air.
+The solver runs all 2315 possible puzzles in about 13.5s on my MacBook Air (Ruby 3.1.0).

+The solver is quite optimised, with caching in apprioriate places.
+One thing that didn't work is caching/memoizing the results of Tester#test, which is the most called piece of code of all.
+The cost of writing to the cache hash was greater than the benefit of the cached results, and it made things slower.